- Open the meeting with a leader-led prayer.

 - Review the tool taught the previous week.
 Ask someone to explain it and see if anyone had an experience applying it.

 - Review what you just practiced.
 Gather the group back together into one larger group and ask them two key questions; the first question is, "How did it go?"
-The second question is, "Will someone in the group teach us how to do the tool we just learned without looking at the book?"
+The second question is, "Will someone in the group tell us how to do the tool we just learned without looking at the book?"
 Ask another person to teach the other tool (FORM conversation) learned the previous week.
-The group can help those posing as teacher.
+The group can help those in the teacher role.

-Encourage them to apply the tool they learned during the coming week.
+- Encourage them to apply the tool they learned during the coming week.
 Remind them you’ll be asking them about it next week.
 Let them know everyone will make different progress on this each week.

-- Offer a resource; Don’t Waste Your Life, by John Piper.
+- Offer a resource.
+Don’t Waste Your Life by John Piper.
 Tell them each week you'll be offering a resource for those who want to go deeper and read on their own.
 This is not required reading and will not be discussed in the meetings.

 - Watch: How Not to Make Disciples (1:52) It is just for reflection.

 - Pray as a group.
 Ask group members to lead out in prayer about the meeting.